Cosedn/SC21Program/Tensor Factorization GPU/Readme.md

 |    BLOCK_NUM       |        integer      | The number of blocks of CUDA kernel functions. |
 |    THREAD_NUM      |        integer      | The number of threads in each block. |

-Here is when you need to modify these marcos:
+Here is when you need to modify these macros:

 * If you try other datasets on our programs, you need to modify DIM0_LEN, DIM1_LEN, DIM2_LEN and NONZEROS_NUM.

-* If you want try different arguments to train the same dataset, you can modify ATTR, LEARNING_RATE, LAMBDA, MAX_ITER, RANDOM_MIN and RANDOM_MAX.
+* If you want to try different arguments to train the same dataset, you can modify ATTR, LEARNING_RATE, LAMBDA, MAX_ITER, RANDOM_MIN and RANDOM_MAX.

 * If you want to improve CUDA parallel efficiecy on a different GPU, you can modify BLOCK_NUM and THREAD_NUM.